ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

-I was using R a lot at the time, and I found that there wasn't anything to read and write JSON-stat.
-So when I visited New York one weekend, I spent some of my bus time hacking an R package together, following the advice in [Advanced R](http://adv-r.had.co.nz/).
+I was using R a lot at the time, so when I visited New York one weekend, I spent some of my bus time hacking an R package together, following the advice in [Advanced R](http://adv-r.had.co.nz/).
 I got something that worked, put it [up on GitHub](https://github.com/ajschumacher/rjstat), and told Xavier about it.

 It turned out I didn't need JSON-stat, and I immediately forgot about it.
-[3] But once it was up on GitHub, anybody could come and mess with it.
+[5] But once it was up on GitHub, anybody could come and mess with it.
 And somebody did.

-[3] *It isn't quite true that I immediately forgot about it.
+[5] *It isn't quite true that I immediately forgot about it.
 I also did a lightning talk at [Hack and Tell](http://dc.hackandtell.org/2013/11/21/round-3.html).*

 *Image from [some site](http://agendadirectaonline.com/wp-content/uploads/2012/06/Bus-up-to-55-pax..png).*